Ruger Old Army

 The Ruger Old Army is a black-powder percussion revolver introduced in 1972 by the Sturm, Ruger company and manufactured through 2008.
-Models were made with a 7.5" and a 5.5 inch barrel.
+Models were available with either a 5.5 in or 7.5 in barrel.

 Design

 The Ruger Old Army revolver is unusual in that, unlike most percussion revolvers on the market, it was not based on a historical design, but was a modification of Ruger's Blackhawk model, which was itself based upon the cartridge-firing Colt Peacemaker.
 The Old Army revolver accordingly incorporates many modern design features, though employing antiquated black-powder component loading.

 This design was built around the Blackhawk, but it takes its styling cues from the Spiller and Burr cap and ball pistol.
 This is due to the frame being longer in front to accommodate the loading lever and pivot pin.
-Earlier models listed as .44 caliber, later as .45, but all use a .457” round balls or .454” conical bullets of pure lead.
+Earlier models were listed as .44 caliber, later as .45, but all use a .457" round ball or .454" conical lead bullet.
+The Ruger Old Army can also shoot modern smokeless cartridges in .45 Colt (.45 Long Colt), or .45 ACP loaded for "cowboy action" muzzle velocities less than about 850 feet per second, via use of a drop-in conversion cylinder made by a number of manufacturers.

-Unlike the Blackhawk, the Old Army did not make use of Ruger's transfer bar safety; instead the revolver relied upon a series of safety notches between each chamber on the cylinder like some models of the remington/colt or other black powder revolvers of the mid-19th century had.
+Unlike the Blackhawk, the Old Army did not make use of Ruger's transfer bar safety; instead the revolver relied upon a series of safety notches between each chamber on the cylinder like some models of the Remington/Colt or other black powder revolvers of the mid-19th century had.

 The revolver was tested by loading each chamber to capacity with Bullseye smokeless powder and a lead ball.
 While this might result in catastrophic failure in other firearms, the Old Army proved to be strong enough to handle the pressure.